University of Arkansas in Talks To Buy Troubled For-Profit University of Phoenix

 What exactly would the Arkansas system be buying in the deal for Phoenix, beyond an aggressive and deceptive recruiting playbook, employees steeped in that training, and courses and degrees that often leave students worse off than when they started?

-The University of Phoenix, which has received as much as $4 billion in a single year from federal student aid and still gets close to a billion a year, has an eight-year graduation rate of just 27%.
+The University of Phoenix, which has received as much as $4 billion in a single year from federal student aid and still gets close to a billion a year, has a graduation rate, for its largest campus, of 14 percent.
 The school also has a long history of deceiving, abusing, and overcharging students, and, in doing so, sometimes violating the law.

 In December 2019, the University of Phoenix and its parent company, Apollo Education Group, agreed to pay a record $191 million to resolve Federal Trade Commission charges that the company engaged in deceptive acts when it ran ads giving the false impression that the school worked with companies including AT&T, Yahoo!, Microsoft, Twitter, and the American Red Cross to create job opportunities for its students and tailor school programs for such jobs.